 (How to) Accept Reality: A Powerful Way to Feel Better in Difficult Situations!

 Do you know what guarantees mental suffering?
 Being in resistance to what already IS!
-In fact a lot of human unhappiness, negativity or suffering comes from “resisting” situations that already exist.
-Like the COVID lockdown…
+In fact a lot of human unhappiness, negativity or suffering comes from “resisting” the situation we are in.

 What’s wrong with being unhappy (when there’s good reason)?